Social-Emotional Competence Questionnaire (QSECP) Test

 28/40

-Emotional-Reflective Competence (EC)
+Emotional-Reflective Competence (ERC)

 Measures how well a person understands and reflects on their own emotions, regulates them, recognizes others’ emotions, and analyzes motives and consequences of actions.